shuyuan-liu/sdr-tutorials/installing_basic_software_linux_gqrx.md

 ## Installing Gqrx

 Gqrx can be installed from a precompiled binary package in your Linux distribution’s software repository.
-On Ubuntu this con be done with
+On Ubuntu and Debian this can be done with

 ```
 sudo apt install gqrx